Title: Principal Conservator

 • You do not need to add your roles in the non-mandatory fields on application if your CV is up to date.

 • You must have, or be able to obtain, the right to work in NZ.
-If you will be applying for a visa, we strongly encourage you to check your eligibility and further information via the NZ Immigration website as we are not able to provide you with immigration or visa advice.
-We are an accredited employer.
+If you will be applying for a visa, we strongly encourage you to check your eligibility and further

-• Close date is 11.59pm, 6 November 2024
+• Close date is 4 march 2025

 For more information on Auckland Art Gallery Toi ō Tāmaki, please visit our website.